CodeChain-io/codechain/spec/Dynamic-Validator.md

 9. No *SELF_NOMINATE* during **RELEASE_PERIOD**

 ## Term
-The term is a period when one elected validator set works, and lasts for almost an hour The block that has a different generation hour from the parent block's is the last block of a term.
+The term is a period when one elected validator set works, and lasts for almost an hour.
+The block that has a different generation hour from the parent block's is the last block of a term.
 CodeChain elects a new validator set after all rewards of the block is given.